AnandRamasamy3/Project_Aurora/README.md

 Remember that, dont use backsppace for clearing text, use left key.

 You can add new secret notes with a 4 digit pin.
 The notes are stored with encrypted note with pin.
-On next next time you
+On next next time you are opening the file you have to enter the same pin, you gave already.
+If not, it will show some wrong text.

+The last application chat is empty.